 1. Do you have a DUI?

 DUI and DWI are acronyms for driving under the influence and driving while impaired.
 Both terms refer to the same thing, drinking too much and driving a motorized vehicle or for that matter any substance altering your ability to drive a motorized vehicle.
 A DUI on your record most definitely qualifies you as high risk.
 Drinking and driving is extremely dangerous.
 The potential for physical damage to your vehicle and or injury sky rockets when driving drunk.
 Making a poor choice such as drinking and driving, scares insurance companies.
-Preferred insurance carriers do not want to insure drivers with a DUI.
+Preferred insurance carriers do not want to insure drivers with a DUI.2.
+Do you have more than 6 points on your record within the past three years?

-A combination of multiple traffic violations or at fault accidents can force you into the high risk category.
+at fault accidents can force you into the high risk category.
 All drivers are susceptible to traffic violations.
 No one is a perfect driver 100 percent of the time, although some are definitely better than others.
-A lot of the time more than two of any type of tickets adds up to more than 6 points on your record.
-More than six points means you are no longer welcome with a preferred insurance carrier.
+A lot of the time more than two of any type of tickets adds up to more than 6

 3. Are you currently uninsured?